 Greg Ward, the second in charge to Macquarie Group chief executive Nicholas Moore, has been given responsibility for the clean-up.

 As Peter Maher, the head of the offending division, BFS, is still there - indeed he signed off on the undertakings - it appears that management has not been lumped with responsibility for the failures.

 It may be the strategy is designed to take out some of the more prolific lower-level offenders and leave management in place to keep the lid on things.
 Axing senior managers does have its risks.

 Already the bank is far more exposed to lawsuits as a result of the enforceable undertakings regime.
 The likes of Slater & Gordon are on the prowl.

 Yet this is a management and cultural problem.

 It is not about the stockbrokers.
-The decision, for instance, to strike the deal with Storm Financial - also a BFS blow-up and one that has led to devastating losses for retail clients - was not made by the brokers.
+The decision, for instance, to strike the deal with Storm Financial - also a BFS blow-up and one that has led to devastating losses for retail clients - was not made by

 Neither were the structural problems arising from compliance reporting the fault of the brokers.

 Brokers are brokers wherever you go.
 They don't get employed for their compliance skills.

 This reporter has been one of the harshest critics of ASIC but the regulator ought to be commended for putting the gloves on and shaping up to Macquarie.
 This would not have happened under previous administrations and it sends a message that the regulator is prepared to lock horns with powerful corporations.